-- If a building is required to be set back from the road boundary, the set back area between the road boundary and the building shall be landscaped unless it is used for access or car parking purposes.
-If car parking or accessways are provided between the road boundary and the building, a landscape strip with a minimum width of 0.6m shall be provided within the site along the road boundary. - Where a site adjoins a non-Business Zone (excluding road boundaries) or is within 25m of a Residential or Open Space Zone, a landscape buffer with a minimum width of 0.6m shall be provided within the site between the zone boundary and the buildings.
+• If a building is required to be set back from the road boundary, 6.4.3, 6.4.4 • If a building is required to be set back from the road boundary and the building shall be landscaped unless it is used for access or car parking purposes.
+If car parking or accessways are provided between the road boundary and the building, a landscape strip with a minimum width of 0.6m shall be provided within the site along the road boundary.

+• Where a site adjoins a non-Business Zone (excluding road boundaries) or is within 25m of a Residential or Open Space Zone, a landscape buffer with a minimum width of 0.6m shall be provided within the site between the zone boundary and the buildings.